sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_1_Answered_2.md

 ##### Develop a python program to sum the digits of a given number.

+Logic to iterate over a number:
+* Dividing number with modulus 10 to get the number in unit place (last position)
+* Accumulating that digit in total
+* Reassigning the number by doing a floor division with 10 to remove the unit place number
 ```python
 >>> num = 45743
 >>> total = 0